 During the first half of the Autumn Term Year 3 will be travelling to Africa.
 We will be learning about the different animals found there, climate, geographical features, culture and comparing it to living in England.
 Our English focus will be based on books by Anthony Browne, in particular ‘Gorilla’ and ‘Zoo’.

-During the summer term, Year 3 will be learning about the Victorian Era and Queen Victoria.
+During the second half of the term our topic will be The Victorians.
 We will be comparing the toys that the Victorian children played with to the toys children play with today.
 We will find out about Queen Victoria and write a biography of her life.
 The children will learn about what school was like for the children in Victorian times and about the different jobs they would have done.
-The children will be invited to dress up as Victorian school children and will spend a day being taught the three R’s.
+The children will be invited to dress up as Victorian school children and will spend a day being taught the three r’s.

 To see what the children will be learning, please click here to view the Year 3 English Curriculum, the Year 3 maths curriculum and Year 3 science curriculum.
 Details regarding other subject lessons can be viewed in our Foundation Subjects document.

 At White Meadows Primary we use the Read Write Inc. phonics programme across both Key Stages up to Year 3.
 This phonics scheme provides a systematic approach to literacy, both reading and writing, which is fun and engaging.
 This is supplemented with the use of phonetically decodable books from Oxford Reading Tree and the Phonic Bug schemes, along with a range of other texts.
 Further details on how you can support your child can be found on the Read Write Inc website, www.ruthmiskin.com.

 In addition to the above programme, we also use the Big Write and Big Maths schemes and Little Big Maths in Foundation Stage.

 Year 4 Learning Narrative – Autumn Term 2018